Bharadwajk11/vendor-quotation-system/replit.md

 -   **Technical Implementations**: Standalone Angular components, service-based state management, Django REST Framework ViewSets, Django ORM.
 -   **Feature Specifications**: Automated vendor comparison with a scoring algorithm, dynamic delivery cost calculation (including a 20% interstate surcharge when applicable), real-time landing price calculation in quotation forms, and comprehensive product grouping.
 -   **Single-Tenant Architecture**: Each instance serves a single company, with automatic association of all data to a default company and removal of multi-company selection fields for simplified user experience and enhanced data isolation.
 -   **Security**: Writable ViewSets enforce default company assignment, read operations filter by the default company, and the `compare_vendors` endpoint validates product and vendor ownership to ensure complete tenant isolation.
-Company and ComparisonResult ViewSets are read-only.
+CompanyViewSet allows updating company information but blocks creation and deletion.
+ComparisonResultViewSet is read-only.

 # External Dependencies